Presidency of Dwight D. Eisenhower: First term

 On May 17, 1954, the Supreme Court handed down its landmark ruling in Brown v.
 Board of Education, declaring state laws establishing separate public schools for black and white students to be unconstitutional.
 Right before the decision passed, Eisenhower's Department of Justice filed an amicus brief in favor of desegregation in the landmark case.
 Nevertheless, Eisenhower told Chief Justice Earl Warren, in private, that "These [southern whites] are not bad people.
 All they are concerned about is to see that their sweet little girls are not required to sit in school alongside some big overgrown Negroes."
 After the decision, Eisenhower condemned the Supreme Court's holding, in private, stating that he believed it "set back progress in the South at least fifteen years."
 The president's public response promised to enforce the decision, but he did not praise the decision, saying "The Supreme Court has spoken and I am sworn to uphold the constitutional processes in this country and I will obey."
 Over the succeeding six years of his presidency, author Robert Caro notes, Eisenhower would never "publicly support the ruling; not once would he say that Brown was morally right".
 His silence left civil rights leaders with the impression that Eisenhower did not care much about the day-to-day plight of blacks in America, and it served as a source of encouragement for segregationists vowing to resist school desegregation.
-These segregationists conducted a campaign of "massive resistance," violently opposing those who sought to desegregate public education in the South.
+These segregationists conducted a campaign of "massive resistance", violently opposing those who sought to desegregate public education in the South.
 In 1956, most of Southern members of Congress signed the Southern Manifesto, which called for the overturning of Brown.
+Eisenhower's silence on the matter ties in to the idea of this being a 'Cold War Case', suggested by Dudziak, suggesting that Eisenhower's priority could have been protecting international reputation.

+The Death of Emmett Till in 1955 was another landmark moment in the Civil Rights Movement.
+Following Emmett's death, his mother, Mamie Till, wrote to Eisenhower asking for support on the matter but received no response.